samlupton/Ohm-CapMeter/README.md

 ## ChatGPT Insight

-### ChatGPT gave lots of good insight on the topic of measurong electorcial comopnents.
-Below is some out my response when I got from the chatbox when asking it question regaruding how to measure capacitors and resistors.
+### ChatGPT provided a wealth of valuable insights on the topic of measuring electrical components.
+Allow me to share a snippet of my interaction with the chatbox when I inquired about the best methods for measuring capacitors and resistors.

 For the capacitor range you specified (0.001 μF to 10 μF), a good resistor value to use would be around 1 kΩ to 100 kΩ.
 This will give you a time constant between 10 μs and 10 ms, which is suitable for this range of capacitance values.